Home Page

 Railway managers cancelled the Ministry of Defense service after the crewmen, described as "conscientious objectors" by a supporter, said they opposed Tony Blair's threat to attack Iraq.

+The anti-war revolt is the first such industrial action by workers for decades.
 The two Motherwell-based drivers declined to operate the train between the Glasgow area and the Glen Douglas base on Scotland's west coast, Europe's largest NATO weapons store.

 English Welsh and Scottish Railway (EWS), which transports munitions for the MoD as well as commercial goods, yesterday attempted to persuade the drivers to move the disputed load by tomorrow.

 Leaders of the Aslef rail union were pressed at a meeting with EWS executives to ask the drivers to relent.
 But the officials of a union opposed to any attack on Iraq are unlikely to comply.
+The two drivers are understood to be the only pair at the Motherwell freight depot trained on the route of the West Highland Line.

 An EWS spokesman declined to confirm the train had been halted, although he insisted no drivers had refused to take out the trains.